+SKETCH TOOLBAR:

-SKETCH TOOLBAR: The sketch toolbar shown in Figure 1-8, can be divided into sketch entities, relations, and dimension tools.
+The sketch toolbar shown in Figure 1-8, can be divided into sketch entities, relations, and dimension tools.
 To start, you click on the Sketch icon.
-As you establish 2-D sketch entities, you can use Dimension and Add Relation buttons to fix geometric the parameters of your design.
-To aid you in your sketching, numerous 2-D entity icons are available, such as Line, Arc, Circle, and Rectangle.
-To edit your sketch, several common commands like Trim, Mirror, Fillet, and Offset are available.
+As you establish 2-D sketch entities, you can use Dimension and Add Relation buttons to fix the geometric parameters of vour to be parallel to one of these three principal planes.